pongasoft/glu/docs/manual/src/main/sphinx/source/console.rst

 .. image:: /images/configuration-system-600.png
    :align: center
-   :alt: System configuration
+   :alt: Model display configuration

-``system`` is a map with the following convention:
+``model`` is a map with the following convention:

 * the key represent the :term:`dotted notation` of an entry (see: :ref:`goe-filter-syntax` for more details and examples on the dotted notation)
 * the value is a map with (currently) one entry only: ``name`` which represents the (display) name of the column

-.. note:: Since 3.3.0, it takes effect only when showing a single system: for performance reasons the page which shows the list of systems no longer fetches the system and as such cannot display this information
+.. note:: Since 3.3.0, it takes effect only when showing a single model: for performance reasons the page which shows the list of models no longer fetches the model and as such cannot display this information

 .. _console-configuration-non-editable-model: